Tgiavatto/TechNEXT_Lab/banking-financial-research-analyst/hands-on-lab-banking.md

 ![wxo knowledge base test](images/wxo-knowledge-base-test.png)

-41- Continue testing your agent now by stressing the web search agent functionality.
-To do so, ask the following question.
+41- Feel free to try a couple more questions to test the web search agent functionality.
+For example, ask the following question.

 Question:
 ```